 Our beloved tech industry is especially guilty of replacing those necessary breaks with even more deadlines and overwork.
 Which, as you can imagine, is not great for work-life balance.

 Why this imbalance at work matters

 Keep in mind that the WHO recently raised alerts on how work-life imbalance directly leads to the loss of approximately 12 billion working days globally.
 Depression doesn’t lead to an active, productive workforce.
 Anxiety does not lead to an active, productive workforce.
-Work-life balance does not lead to an active, productive workforce.
+Work-life imbalance does not lead to an active, productive workforce.
 It’s worth repeating.

 And it’s worth fixing.
 In fact, it’s urgent that we fix this.

 As in any system, balance has two elements.
 Both ends need to proactively participate and commit.
 Efforts and initiatives lose traction when one of the parties doesn’t actively embrace them.

 For work-life balance, organizations and their employees as the two elements looking for equilibrium.
 Here are some conscious actions each party can enact to ignite mental health in their workplace.